765 742 9066 Toggle Nav

 The 4 Types of Real Estate Ownership

-1. Sole ownership or tenancy of severalty.
-By far the most simple, this occurs when a single person owns the property.
-Sole ownership means that person is free to sell, gift, or bequeath the property to anyone without needing permission of any kind.
+By far the most simple, sole ownership means that person is free to sell, gift, or bequeath the property to anyone without needing permission of any kind.
+Examples of this type of property ownership include:

 • The property may be split equally or unequally undivided.
 For example, three people own one piece of real estate, but one person owns 50% while the other two each own 25% each.
 Unless otherwise stated on the deed, the courts will assume the property is equally divided.